-After graduating from the University of Missouri with a Bachelors degree in communication, Micah strapped on her metaphorical cowboy boots and moved to Fort Worth, Texas, to attend the Bob Schieffer College of Communication’s premiere Communication Studies Masters Program at Texas Christian University.
+After graduating from the University of Missouri with a bachelors degree in communication, Micah strapped on her metaphorical cowboy boots and moved to Fort Worth, Texas, to attend the Bob Schieffer College of Communication’s premiere communication science graduate program at Texas Christian University.

-At TCU, Micah began conducting experimental health communication research, studying numerous other areas of the communication discipline, and teaching at the university level.
-A far cry from her previous experience teaching first grade in rural Africa, developing curricula for college courses began the “educator” stage of her career.
+At TCU, Micah began conducting persuasion experiments and teaching at the university level.
+A far cry from her previous experience teaching first grade in rural Africa, teaching and tutoring at TCU helped prepare her for her future as a consultant.